lorenzoercole9/photobackup/README.md

 - [PyDrive](https://pythonhosted.org/PyDrive/): A Python library for interacting with the Google Drive API.
 - [Pyudev](https://pyudev.readthedocs.io/en/latest/): A Python library for managing hardware device events on the system.
+- Make sure to run the program in a `Linux` environment as it's not possible to run the software on Windows.

 ## Configuration